Financial Grade APIs v2 (FAPI 2) Certification

 This is where FAP 1 and FAPI 2 come in.
 They define which OAuth extensions should be used for stronger security and how.
 It should be very hard for a calling party to claim that "no, that wasn't me," and it should be hard to compromise the communication in a way that produces leaks.

-FAPI2 Helps Protect API Access
+FAPI 2 Helps Protect API Access

-As you can see, one organization cannot be in physical control of all places requiring high-grade security, which is why mechanisms must be in place to ensure that clients are acting correctly.
+As you can see, one organization cannot be in physical control of all places requiring high-grade API security, which is why mechanisms must be in place to ensure that clients are acting correctly.
 Using FAP 1 and FAPI 2 improves the overall security for API access — both for the organization deploying the APIs and for the clients calling the APIs.
 This is valuable far beyond financial use cases and should be considered by most organizations when deploying services as APIs.

 FAPI 2 has some advantages over FAPI 1 in being slightly easier to use.
 That's not insignificant, as the developer experience is essential when it comes to getting adoption for security.